oapicf/pinterest-sdk/clients/javascript/generated/docs/PinsApi.md

 Create Pin

   Create a Pin on a board or board section owned by the \&quot;operation user_account\&quot;.
 Note: If the current \&quot;operation user_account\&quot; (defined by the access token) has access to another user&#39;s Ad Accounts via Pinterest Business Access, you can modify your request to make use of the current operation_user_account&#39;s permissions to those Ad Accounts by including the ad_account_id in the path parameters for the request (e.g. .../?ad_account_id&#x3D;12345&amp;...).  - This function is intended solely for publishing new content created by the user.
-If you are interested in saving content created by others to your Pinterest boards, sometimes called &#39;curated content&#39;, please use our &lt;a href&#x3D;&#39;/docs/web-features/add-ons-overview/&#39;&gt;Save button&lt;/a&gt; instead.
-For more tips on creating fresh content for Pinterest, review our &lt;a href&#x3D;&#39;/docs/api-features/content-overview/&#39;&gt;Content App Solutions Guide&lt;/a&gt;.  &lt;strong&gt;&lt;a href&#x3D;&#39;/docs/api-features/creating-boards-and-pins/#creating-video-pins&#39;&gt;Learn more&lt;/a&gt;&lt;/strong&gt; about video Pin creation.
+If you are interested in saving content created by others to your Pinterest boards, sometimes called &#39;curated content&#39;, please use our [Save button](/docs/web-features/add-ons-overview/) instead.
+For more tips on creating fresh content for Pinterest, review our [Content App Solutions Guide](/docs/api-features/content-overview/).  **[Learn more](/docs/api-features/creating-boards-and-pins/#creating-video-pins)** about video Pin creation.  **[Learn more](/docs/api-features/creating-boards-and-pins/#creating-image-pins)** about image Pin creation.

 ### Example